 - Collect the board games, blankets, and toys your children no longer use and bring them to your local homeless shelter.

 - Go through your sports equipment (or organize a drive in your community) to collect used equipment and donate it to Leveling the Playing Field, a nonprofit that provides used equipment to underserved communities and at-risk youth.

-Thrift stores can also be a goldmine for other projects.
-You could pick up an old radio or clock and let your kids take it apart to see how it works.
-An old typewriter can be a great tool to help younger kids learn the alphabet and older kids learn how to spell or compose a letter.
-An old metal filing cabinet could be spray painted or painted and used to store toys.
+For example, you can pick up an old radio or clock and let your kids take it apart to see how it works.
+An old typewriter can be an educational tool to help younger kids learn the alphabet, and older kids learn how to spell or compose a letter.
+You can spray-paint or paint an old metal filing cabinet and use it to store toys.